 It offers a great avenue to promote your business, and to increase traffic to your site and raise brand awareness.
 The fact is that Pinterest reigns supreme in the kingdom of social commerce.

 It can be a really powerful driver of traffic and big-ticket sales.
 According to Spotify, the average order value of sales coming from Pinterest is $50 – higher than any other major social platform.

 How Pinterest drives online commerce

-Also, it offers you the opportunity to open a business account and access additional features, which can help you get more visitors through the promotion of your pins, use analytics, organise competitions, increase brand visibility and others.
+Also, it offers you the opportunity to open a business account and access additional features, which can help you get more visitors through the promotion of your pins, use analytics, organize competitions, increase brand visibility, and others.

 Pinterest is designed for people with special interests and if you want their attention products of your company should be visually appealing.
 When you promote your products Pinterest allows you to add a brief description and price in dollars.

 Pinterest can be your main marketing strategy but do you know how Pinterest drives online commerce?
 Below is an infographic from Shopify outlining how Pinterest impacts online commerce: